samanasevana/samanasevanasite/src/content/archived/dhamma.md

-Āyasmā Guṇavīro is a student of the Buddha.
+Guṇavīro Bhikkhu is a student of the Buddha.
 This is a brief summary of some of the most common themes of the Awakened One’s teaching.

 ---